KavinPragadeesh/CEG/README.md

 The button leads to the expected login page
 It asks for login id and password.
 It also possess a submit button.
-Just Download the Source code and deploy out in chrome.
+Just Download the Source code and deploy the home.html code out in chrome.
 Access to internet only gives proper image